nickheppleston/aws-training/associate-arch-training-gaps.md

 ## Ephemeral Disks / Instance Stores
 *Question: Does an Instance Store persist between a restart cycle? a start/stop cycle? a termination?*

 An Instance Store Volume provides temporary (ephemeral) block level storage.
 This storage is physically attached to the host compute on which a (virtualized) EC2 Instance runs.
+The maximum size for a root device backed by an Instance Store Volume is 10GiB.

 Instance Stores Volumes can only be specified at launch-time of an EC2 Instance.
 An Instance Store Volume can't be detached from one Instance and re-attached to another.